putuoka/c4it-blog/content/posts/2021/065-testing-httpclientfactory-moq/article.md

 ---
 title: "How to test HttpClientFactory with Moq"
-path: '/blog/testing-httpclientfactory-moq'
+path: "/blog/testing-httpclientfactory-moq"
-tags: ["CSharp", "Testing" , "MainArticle"]
+tags: ["CSharp", "Testing", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Mocking IHttpClientFactory is hard, but luckily we can use some advanced features of Moq to write better tests."
+excerpt: "Mocking IHttpClientFactory is hard, but luckily we can use some advanced features of Moq to write better tests."
 created: 2021-09-28
 updated: 2021-09-28
 ---

 When working on any .NET application, one of the most common things you'll see is using dependency injection to inject an `IHttpClientFactory` instance into the constructor of a service.
-And, of course, you *should* test that service.
+And, of course, you _should_ test that service.
 To write good unit tests, it is a good practice to mock the dependencies to have full control over their behavior.
 A well-known library to mock dependencies is **Moq**; integrating it is pretty simple: if you have to mock a dependency of type `IMyService`, you can create mocks of it by using `Mock<IMyService>`.

 But here comes a problem: mocking `IHttpClientFactory` is not that simple: just using `Mock<IHttpClientFactory>` is not enough.